Blog Details

 1903-1999

 Charlotte Perriand had a passion for creating functional spaces, as she believed better design helps create a better society.
-At 24, she interviewed with well-known architect Le Corbusier.
+At 24, she was interviewed by well-known architect Le Corbusier.
 He famously rejected her, stating "We don't embroider cushions here."
 Later that year, he visited her installation, the Bar sous le Toit filled with tubular steel furniture, at the Salon d'Automne.
 Her creation wowed him.
 Realizing his past mistakes, Le Corbusier invited Perriand to join his studio where she designed furniture and interiors for a decade.

 Florence Knoll